spatie/laravel-data/docs/as-a-resource/transformers.md

 weight: 3
 ---

 Each property of a data object should be transformed into a usable type to communicate via JSON.

-For the default types (string, bool, int, float and array) there are no complex transformations required, but special types like `Carbon` or a Laravel Model will need to extra attention.
+No complex transformations are required for the default types (string, bool, int, float and array), but special types like `Carbon` or a Laravel Model will need extra attention.

 Transformers are simple classes that will convert a complex type to something simple like a `string` or `int`.
-For example, a `Carbon` object can be transformed to `16-05-1994`, `16-05-1994T00:00:00+00` or something completely different.
+For example, we can transform a `Carbon` object to `16-05-1994`, `16-05-1994T00:00:00+00` or something completely different.

 There are two ways you can define transformers: locally and globally.